sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/using-planes-for-spiller.md

 };
 ```

-The circle is not drawn with an angle of 20 degrees along the Y axis.
+The circle is drawn with an angle of 20 degrees along the Y axis.

 ## Putting it all together to build the filler

-With the filler we want 3 circles some of the pivoted, we put it all together
+With the filler we want 3 circles, some of them pivoted.
+We put it all together
 like this:

 ```js withWorkbench